nowfloats/ProjectAna/README.md

     4. Save changes
     5. Click on login, select recently added ANA server connection and enter username as 'Admin' and password as 'ana123' an submit
     6. Now we have integrated ANA studio with ANA server successfully.
 Next we need to create a business and submit flow to ANA server
+ 3. Now open the studio from home page and create a new project and publish chat flow or import an existing chatflow